 Now pictures of snow ice with boba, rolled ice cream, and pastel-colored mochi ice cream are filling up our feeds and making our mouths water.

-Traditional ice cream and gelato will never not be a crowd favorite, but this summer, people are also lining up in front of shops that serve up cold treats like the stuff you might find in Taiwan, Thailand, or Japan.
+Traditional ice cream and gelato will never not be a crowd favorite, but this summer people are also lining up in front of shops that serve up cold treats like the stuff you might find in Taiwan, Thailand, and Japan.